khamiltonuk/javascipt-bits/README.md

 storePercentage = percent(store); // returns [9, 100, 62, 49]
 ```

-## Counting Repetion of a string in an array
+## Counting Repetition of a string in an array

 - Input: An array of string and a string
 - Output: The number of time the string is present in the array